-- (2) Where the Speaker believes a background is not neutral or distracting, he or she may order the Member to change their background. - (3) Where a Member refuses or is unable to change their background, the Speaker may order the Clerk to disconnect the Member's video, and allow the Member to participate by audio connection only. - (1) All votes on readings of Bills, or on any motion that requires notice, shall be conducted as a recorded vote. - (2) Notwithstanding Rule 66(2), in the event of a recorded vote, the Clerk shall call on each Member to announce their vote, either in favour, opposed or abstaining. - (a) The Clerk shall begin with the mover of the motion, and will then call on each Member appearing remotely in the order of their seats in the Chamber, starting to the left of the mover. - (b) The Clerk shall call the riding of any Member appearing remotely three times.
-If the Member does not announce their vote, the Clerk shall move on to the next Member appearing remotely, without recording a vote for the Member who failed to respond. - (c) After recording the votes of Members appearing remotely, the Clerk shall call on each member in the Chamber to announce their vote successively, starting with the Member to the left of the mover. - (d) If a Member appearing remotely loses their connection during a recorded vote, they have three minutes from the end of the roll call to contact a Clerk at the table and identify their vote.
-The Clerk shall record and announce to the House that Member's vote, before providing the Speaker with the results of the recorded vote. - (e) If a Member does not contact a Clerk at the table to identify their vote within three minutes from the end of the roll call, the Clerk shall provide the Speaker with the results of the recorded vote, and not record a vote for that Member. - (1) If a Member appearing remotely loses their connection while they are making their Member's Statement, and reconnects before the Assembly has moved on to the next item on the Orders, the Speaker shall allow the member to conclude their statement. - (2) If a Member reconnects after the Assembly has moved on to the next item on the Orders, the Member may choose to provide their statement to the Clerk in writing, who shall have it printed in full in Hansard.
+- (a) The Clerk shall begin with the Mover of the motion, and will then call on each Member appearing remotely in the order of their seats in the Chamber, starting to the left of the Mover. - (b) The Clerk shall call the riding of any Member appearing remotely three

+- times.
+If the Member does not announce their vote, the Clerk shall move on to the next Member appearing remotely, without recording a vote for the Member who failed to respond. - (c) After recording the votes of Members appearing remotely, the Clerk shall call on each Member in the Chamber to announce their vote successively, starting with the Member to the left of the mover. - (d) If a Member appearing remotely loses their connection during a recorded vote, they have three minutes from the end of the roll call to contact a Clerk at the table and identify their vote.
+The Clerk shall record and announce that Member's vote before providing the Speaker with the results of the recorded vote. - (e) If a Member does not contact a Clerk at the table to identify their vote within three minutes from the end of the roll call, the Clerk shall provide the Speaker with the results of the recorded vote, and not record a vote for that Member.